 - a.
 Follow the recommendations of probation regarding TPR, and - b.
 Follow local inter-agency agreements regarding procedure. - 5.
-The child has been in an ICPC placement for twelve (12) months or longer; or - 6.
+The child has been in an Interstate Compact for the Placement of Children (ICPC) placement for twelve (12) months or longer; or - 6.
 The child is five (5) years old or younger and has been out of the home for ten (10) months or more.